COMBINE-lab/simpleaf/docs/source/workflow-utility-library.rst

 When merging the two main sections, the function will
 1. bring all arguments in the nested layers of any simpleaf command record to the same layer as the identity fields of that record live.
-2. merge the two sections and bring the subfields of the merged section to the root layer (same layer as these two main sections), and remove the two sections because they are empty.
+2. merge the two sections and moving the subfields of the merged section out to the root layer (same layer as these two main sections), and remove these two sections because they are empty after moving.

 add_meta_args(o)
 """"""""""""""""""""""""""""""""""""""""""""""